A practical guide to understanding and using the Peaky Flexers electricity market model

 Expandable demand represents new consumption that would switch on if prices fell low enough—think of energy-intensive industries that would locate near cheap power, or electric heating that becomes attractive when electricity prices drop.
 You specify a quantity (GW) and an activation value (£/MWh).
 If the clearing price drops below this value, the expandable demand activates.

 The model does not pre-set any generation capacities.
 Instead, it decides how much of each technology to build, balancing capital costs against the value of the electricity they produce.
-There are three technologies:
+There are five supply-side elements:

-Renewables (wind, solar) and nuclear.
+Wind and solar.
 Once built, they produce electricity at zero fuel cost, but their output depends on weather conditions (captured by the availability profile above).
 The only input is the annualised capital cost (£/kW/year).

 A flexible thermal plant that can run whenever needed but burns gas.
 You set: